greper/midway-flyway-js/README.md

 The 2021-06-26 15:45:39, 800 INFO 12245 [midfly] end -- -- -- -- -- -- -- -- -- -- -- -- --
 ```

+# Attention

+The last line of the SQL file should be uncommented and should end with a semicolon of the SQL statement.

 # They're using it
 * [fs-server-js](https://github.com/fast-crud/fs-server-js)